Skip to content

 });

-Files are pre-loaded into memory at startup.
-Requests to paths that don't match any route fall back to static file serving.
-MIME types are auto-detected from file extension.
+Files are loaded into memory at startup.
+Requests that do not match any route fall back to static serving.
+MIME types come from the file extension.
+In case the directory does not exist, static serving is silently disabled (a warning is logged).

 zig